AndreasKrauss42/sphinx-docs-template/docs/sample_chapter/chapter.rst

    Title Of The Page
    =================

-The rest of the document is splitted into several sections having the same section type as the title:
+The rest of the document is split into several sections having the same section type as the title:

 Section
 =======